SellaRafaeli/sellasList/README.md

 This is a backend API.
+See http://www.sellarafaeli.com/blog/baas.html.

 Tactical Ideas:
 - in 'before' log the 'request' details to a 'requests' log.
 Also save the request id.